Elizabeth Hurley, 54, Struts Her Stuff In Figure-Hugging Dress As She Advocates For Breast Cancer Awareness

 Lighting the Empire State Building pink to kick off Breast Cancer Awareness month 2019.
 I first lit the @empirestatebldg pink in 2000 with Evelyn Lauder, who co-created the Pink Ribbon and started @esteelaudercompanies Breast Cancer Campaign with a mission to create a breast cancer-free world.
 I’m honoured to continue her work as The Campaign’s Global Ambassador #TimeToEndBreastCancer #ELCambassador ????????????????????

-Elizabeth Hurley’s Instagram followers can likely expect her page to be flooded with pink outfits for the rest of the month.
+Elizabeth’s Instagram followers can likely expect her page to be flooded with pink outfits for the rest of the month.
 But, they can also take heart that it’s all for a good cause.